ThomasEhling/Caption_Generation/README.md

 If you wish to implement the project, please copy the "/data" folder into your drive and mount it locally.

-The /data folder contains also all the model weigths, and the plots.
+The /data folder contains also all the model weigths.

 The /doc folder contains both of our report, for any more details please refer to the poriginal tutorial or these reports.